-Caribbean Craft is dedicated to promoting the beauty of Haiti through the export of high quality artisan crafts.
-Caribbean Craft seeks to share the creative and positive aspects of Haiti with the world and works to build strong relationships between international buyers and artisans in Haiti.
-Caribbean Craft strives to create stable, sustainable incomes for individual artisans and grow business opportunities for isolated artisan communities throughout Haiti.
-Caribbean Craft also wants to continue to serve as a leader in recycling and waste reduction in Haiti, such as turning old steel drums and empty cement bags into unique, artisan crafts.
+At Caribbean Craft, our purpose is to showcase the beauty of Haiti through the export of high-quality artisan crafts.
+We are dedicated to sharing the creative and positive aspects of Haiti with the world while building strong relationships between international buyers and artisans in Haiti.
+Our mission is to create stable and sustainable incomes for individual artisans and foster business opportunities for isolated artisan communities throughout the country.
+Additionally, we are committed to leading the way in recycling and waste reduction in Haiti, repurposing materials like old steel drums and empty cement bags into unique artisan crafts.

 A Growing Company

-Caribbean Craft was founded in 1990 in Haiti.
-Through all the hardships that fell on this country, Caribbean Craft continued growing, becoming in the end of the 90’s the main provider of Haitian handicrafts for the Caribbean islands’ tourist market.
-In 2006 Caribbean Craft became a woman owned company, and in 2009 was the first Haitian company to invest in a permanent showroom in Atlanta’s Americas Mart.
-This exposure to the American market introduced the company and its products to several important retailers like HomeGoods and Anthropologie.
-After the earthquake, even though Caribbean Craft lost its workshop, it managed to acquire new accounts like West Elm, Restoration Hardware, TOMS Shoes, Land of Nod, Crate and Barrel.
-Since 2011 our customer list covers the United States, Canada, France, Switzerland, Germany, Australia, Japan, Korea, Taiwan, Israel and most Caribbean Islands.
+Founded in 1990 in Haiti, Caribbean Craft has persevered through numerous challenges to become the primary provider of Haitian handicrafts for the Caribbean islands' tourist market by the late 1990s.
+In 2006, Caribbean Craft transitioned into a woman-owned company, and in 2009, we became the first Haitian company to establish a permanent showroom in Atlanta's Americas Mart.
+This exposure to the American market allowed us to collaborate with renowned retailers such as HomeGoods and Anthropologie.
+Despite losing our workshop in the aftermath of the earthquake, we managed to acquire new accounts with brands like West Elm, Restoration Hardware, TOMS Shoes, Land of Nod, and Crate and Barrel.
+Since 2011, our customer base has expanded to include the United States, Canada, France, Switzerland, Germany, Australia, Japan, Korea, Taiwan, Israel, and numerous Caribbean islands.

 Corporate Social Responsibility